-Earlier this week, it was announced that the First World Day for Grandparents and the Elderly will be celebrated on Sunday 25th July.
-The press release came from the Vatican’s Dicastery (a department of the Roman Curia) for the Laity, Family and Life.
+Earlier this week, It was announced that the First World Day for Grandparents and the Elderly will be celebrated on Sunday 25th July.
+The press release came from the Vatican’s Dicastery (a department of the Roman Curia) for the Laity, Family, and Life.
 The theme chosen by Pope Francis for this inaugural commemoration is, “I am with you always” (Mt 28:20).
-It expresses the closeness of the Lord and the Church to every older person, especially in these challenging times of the Covid–19 Pandemic.
-Older people and grandparents have a mission of evangelization, proclamation and prayer and of encouraging young people in their faith.
+It expresses the closeness of the Lord and the Church to every older person, especially during the Covid–19 Pandemic.
+Older people and grandparents have a mission of evangelization, proclamation, and prayer and of encouraging young people in their faith.

-It is a sad fact that the enforced isolation of the older members of our society has been one of the unhappy consequences of the Coronavirus.
+It is a sad fact that the enforced isolation of the elderly has been of the unhappy consequences of the Coronavirus.
 In the beginning, the term ‘cocooning’ was used to describe what was happening.
 This rather comforting word evokes images of a warm soft space wherein one is nurtured and protected.
 This was not the experience of those people who were told that they could not go outside their front door and were not allowed to call on others or have others call to them.

-Bishop Kevin Doran summed it up when he said, “The benefit of the cocoon must be constantly weighed against the enormous impact on individual people and on society of placing an entire generation indefinitely ‘on the shelf’…The cocoon isolates everyone over 70 years of age.
+Bishop Kevin Doran summed it up by saying, “The benefit of the cocoon must be constantly weighed against the enormous impact on individual people and on society of placing an entire generation indefinitely ‘on the shelf’…The cocoon isolates everyone over 70 years of age.
 Many of these people have a huge contribution to make to the extended family and to the communities in which they live.”

 Sadly, there is evidence of cognitive deterioration in many older people as a direct result of the Covid restrictions.